-ergency racinty in a State during a year is- Determined according to State law that provides for a method for determining the total amount; The amount agreed upon through open negotiations between the plan and provider or facility in the case of a State without such State law in effect, if the provider or facility and health plan agree on a payment amount, or the amount determined by the IDR process if the provider or facility and plan enter into such a process (See "Negotiations to Determine a Payment Amount" and "Independent Dispute Resolution to Determine a Payment Amount" below) and do not agree on the amount before the date on which a selected certified IDR entity make a determination; or The amount that the State approves under an All-Payer Model Agreement under section 1115A of the SSA, if one exists. (new secs.
+The amount agreed upon through open negotiations between the plan and provider or facility in the case of a State without such State law in effect, if the provider or facility and health plan agree on a payment amount, or the amount determined by the IDR process if the provider or facility and plan enter into such a process (See "Negotiations to Determine a Payment Amount" and "Independent Dispute Resolution to Determine a Payment Amount" below) and do not agree on the amount before the date on which a selected certified IDR entity makes a determination; or The amount that the State approves under an All-Payer Model Agreement under section 1115A of the SSA, if one exists. (new secs.
 2799A-1(a)(3)(K), 716(a)(3)(K) of ERISA, 9816(a)(3)(K) of IRC)